Kreolwolf1/factory-nodejs/lib/validation/readme.md

 ]
 ```

-##Creating custom rules
+##Creating Custom Rules

-Also you can use validation rules not only inside addValidation function.
-You can declare custom validation rules once and then use them anywhere.
+You can use validation rules not only inside the **addValidation** function.
+You can also create your own custom validation rules and then use them anywhere.

-1) Create separate file (e.g. **rules.js**) and put there your custom validation rules.
+1) Create a separate file (for example, **rules.js**) and put there your custom validation rules.

 ```js
 //require validator library if you need it